the-GWDs/MultiAgenticRAG/README-databricks.md

-# MultiAgentic RAG on Databricks
+# Agentic RAG on Databricks

-This branch contains a Databricks-specific implementation of the MultiAgentic RAG system.
-It leverages Databricks Vector Search, Azure Document Intelligence, and Azure OpenAI to provide a powerful RAG system that can be deployed in a Databricks workspace with limited internet access.
+This is a Databricks-specific implementation of an Agentic RAG system.
+It leverages Databricks Vector Search, Azure Document Intelligence, and Azure OpenAI to provide a powerful RAG system that can be deployed in a Databricks workspace that only has limited internet access (to outside resources like models, etc.).

 ## Architecture

-The Databricks implementation replaces key components of the original system:
+The Databricks implementation holds following key components of the original system:

-1. **Chroma Vector Database** → **Databricks Vector Search**
+1. **Databricks Vector Search**
    - Uses Databricks' native vector search capabilities for efficient similarity search
    - Stores embeddings in Delta tables for persistence and scalability

-2. **Document Processing** → **Azure Document Intelligence**
+2. **Azure Document Intelligence**
    - Uses Azure Document Intelligence for advanced document parsing and text extraction
    - Maintains the same document chunking strategy based on headers

-3. **OpenAI LLM** → **Azure OpenAI**
+3. **Azure OpenAI**
    - Uses Azure OpenAI for embeddings and text generation
    - Maintains the same model capabilities through Azure deployments